netsoft-ruidias/ha-custom-component-precoscombustiveis/README.md

 5. Repeat the procedure as many times as desired to include other stations

 ## Through configuration.yaml
-Manual configuration through configuration.yaml is not recomended, please use the interface configuration as described above
+Manual configuration through _configuration.yaml_ is not recomended, please use the interface configuration as described above

 ## Sample
-We can use a standard "entities" card to display the data in the UI:
+One can use the standard [entities](https://www.home-assistant.io/dashboards/entities/) card to display data in the UI:

 ```yaml
 type: entities